Whether you're interested in the smaller business community, are planning to start a business or have an existing business, we have a package for you.

 Small businesses recognise the benefits of paying their staff a good wage and offering a range of workplace benefits.
 These include:

 We’ve welcomed the gradual increases in the National Minimum Wage, reflecting the upturn in the economy.
-However the Government’s decision to introduce a new, significantly higher National Living Wage from April 2016 is a significant challenge for many small businesses.
+However the Government’s decision to introduce a target of 60 per cent of median earnings by 2020 will be a significant challenge for many small businesses.
 Those in the hospitality, care and retail sectors are likely to be most affected, as their profit margins tend to be tighter.

 We’ve always supported the National Minimum Wage.
 It has traditionally been set at a level that eliminates low pay without harming employment.
 Future wage rises must be sustainable and based on the advice of the independent Low Pay Commission.
 To help small businesses increase wages, the Government needs to ease financial pressures including rent and utility costs.
 Good first steps have been achieved with the cut in Employers’ National Insurance.